BattlePlugins/BattleSite/docs/ba/dueling.md

 -   `/spleef duel clovisd cunningdevil666` - *Challenge users `clovisd` and `cunningdevil666` (both) to a spleef duel.*
 -   `/col duel TeamAlpha` - *Challenge team `TeamAlpha` to a Colosseum duel.*

-## Accepting / Rejecting Duels
+## Accepting / Rejecting / Cancelling Duels
-When challenging someone to a duel, participants need to accept or deny the invites:
+When challenging someone to a duel, participants need to accept or deny the invite.
+You can also choose to cancel pending Duel challenges.

--   `/arena reject`: Reject / Refuse a challenge.
+### Accepting a Challenge
 -   `/arena accept`: Accept the Duel challenge.

 Accepting a challenge with a money charge / fee will result in the money being charged on accept.

+### Rejecting a Challenge
+-   `/arena reject`: Reject / Refuse a challenge.

-## Canceling Duel Request
+### Canceling a Challenge Request
 -   `/arena rescind`: You can use this to cancel your challenge request.

 ## Advanced Player(s) Challenge